GianMicheleBravo/3D-extinciton-map-software-for-astronomy/README.md

 3Dmap is the map to be used when calculating extinciton.

 output='full' denotes for what observational bands the output will be given.
-So far, extinction in four bands is avaliable: visual V ('A_V'), gaia G band 'A_G', gaia Bp band 'A_Bp', and gaia Rp band 'A_Rp'.
+So far, extinction in four bands is avaliable: visual V 'A_V', gaia G band 'A_G', gaia Bp band 'A_Bp', and gaia Rp band 'A_Rp'.
 Also given is the reddening 'E(Bp_Rp)' = A_Bp - A_Rp .
 If the standard string 'full' is passed, all of these are returned as a python dictionary.

 steps=1000 is the number of integration steps